Reference Post: The Principle Of The Opposite

 This is an excellent very intuitive question.

-The graph below shows household saving rates have increased in many countries with low or negative interest rates.
-The referenced post was written to show that increased savings were being realized in many countries all over the world – not just the U.S. which shows a smaller uptick (really very flat) in household savings rates the past few years than the other countries on the graph.
+The graphic below shows household saving rates have increased in many countries with low or negative interest rates.
+The referenced post was written to show that increased savings were being realized in many countries all over the world – not just the U.S. which shows a smaller uptick (really very flat) in household savings rates the past few years than the other countries on the graphic.
 In brief, the referenced post was talking more about other countries than it was the U.S.

 A good key to start saving is to reduce existing debt & people who have reduced credit card & home equity debt are in a much better position than they were a few years ago in this regard.
-But the graph below shows that America is still debt heavy with almost two thirds of college graduates having student loan debt.
+But the graphic below shows that America is still debt heavy with almost two thirds of college graduates having student loan debt.

 No comments: